 The HashMap class is like a dictionary.
 You can use it to "look up" the ChatWindow associated with a buddy name.
 Of course, HashMap isn't included in Java just for implementing IM clients.
 It can be used to associate values of one type with values of any other type.
-Because HashMap is flexible in this way, you have to tell Java what sort of "keywords" you want to "define" in your dictionary and what sort of values will be used as "definitions".
-We do this by including the types of the values to be used as keys and definitions in angle brackets when declaring the HashMap.
-Since you want to associate buddy names (Strings) with ChatWindows, the declaration you use should look like:
+The way you tell java what the key (e.g., word or buddy name) and value (i.e., definition or window) types are is to write them in angle brackets when declaring the HashMap.
+Since you want to map buddy names (Strings) to ChatWindows, the declaration looks like:

 '''

-private HashMap<String, ChatWindow> windowDictionary;
+private HashMap<String, ChatWindow> windowList;

 '''